typegoose/typegoose/docs/guides/advanced/class-transformer.md

 const AccountModel = getModelForClass(Account);
 ```

-Side-Note: Typegoose dosnt provide an class like `DocumentCT` by default, because this would require adding `class-transformer` as an dependency
+Side-Note: Typegoose doesn't provide a class like `DocumentCT` by default, because this would require adding `class-transformer` as a dependency.

 You can then use, for example: